magbenji/summary/index.md

 <b>Figure 1</b> [image SEIR, currently direct copy paste /plagerism from https://www.idmod.org/docs/hiv/model-seir.html] update to show a simple version of what was run for Idaho, potentially Bens' model</div>
 <br>

+We anticipate that there are roughly 2,500 Hospital Available Beds for Emergencies and Disasters (HAvBED) and 400 ventilators in Idaho.
+The number of these available for Covid-19 patients would be lower, it is unclear at this time how many HAvBED and ventilators are typically in use.

 One concern is that the number of cases reported is an under-estimate.
 This is a significant problem as if the number of people who are infected is unknown, it becomes very difficult to predict how many people are actually infected - and contagious.
 We anticipate that the number of cases on https://coronavirus.idaho.gov/ is an underestimate as not everyone is likely to present for testing (especially those who are asymptomatic), and it is also our understanding that not everyone who presents with likely Covid-19 will be tested.
 Given this potential under-estimate in the number of cases three different models were run.